-The time spent at the evening meeting is verifiable CPD.
+The time spent at the evening meeting is verifiable CPD, provided you signed the attendance sheet.

 Time spent reading the paper could be recorded as personally-assessed CPD.
 An acceptable formulation for stating the learning outcome from this personally-assessed CPD, when you submit your CPD return to the Society, would be along the lines that "studying the paper in advance improved my ability to think critically about the subsequent presentation".